soyeb-salar/ele-slider-and-post/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Ele Slider and Post is a versatile Elementor add-on with two widgets: **Ele Slider** and **Ele Post** for easy integration of sliders and post displays.
+Ele Slider and Post is an Elementor add-on with two widgets for adding sliders and displaying posts effortlessly.

 == Description ==